bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

 ## Step 4: Logging while flying

-When the motion commander commands have been executed, the script stops and the crazyflie lands... however that is a bit boring.
+When the motion commander commands have been executed, the script stops and the Crazyflie lands... however that is a bit boring.
 Maybe you would like for it to keep flying and responding certain elements in the mean time!

 Let's integrate some logging to this as well.
 Add the following log config right into `__main__` under `SyncCrazyflie`